georgelviv/fb2Reader/README.md

 #### Last Updates:

-* Module parser and Epub module (not parsing)

-* Fixed error with wrong getting book and epub gets title
+* Now it saves book and page

 * Epub parsing only text in order